rodcabral/sort/README.md

 Sort
 =========

-Sort is a program that creates a visualization of different sorting algorithms, made using C and SDL2.
+Visualization of different sorting algorithms, made using C and SDL2.

 ![example](assets/example.png)